12 Best Marketing Cover Letter Examples (Free Templates)

 __ [Email]

-Tips for Writing Best Marketing Cover Letter
+Tips for Writing the Best Marketing Cover Letter

-A marketing cover letter can make or break your chances of proceeding to the next phase of the hiring process.
+A cover letter can make or break your chances of proceeding to the next phase of the hiring process.
 To ensure that you do everything the right way, here are some tips that you should consider when writing your cover letter:

-Consider using a template to help guide you on what to include to ensure that you don’t leave out any important information that may lower your chances of being considered for the job.
+• Begin with a sample template: Consider using a template to help guide you on what to include to ensure that you don’t leave out any important information that may lower your chances of being considered for the job.
 You can also use a sample to help you find the right words and tone to use when writing your cover letter.

-Ensure that your letter is in line with the job that you are applying for.
+• Match your letter to the job: Ensure that your letter is in line with the job that you are applying for.
 Do not use one cover letter to apply for different roles at different organizations.
 Take your time to tailor a cover letter for each job you are applying for.

-Since most employers nowadays use different software to filter out candidates during the hiring process, make sure to use keyword phrases included in the job advertisement to increase your chances of being selected by the software used.
+• Use keywords: Since most employers nowadays use different software to filter out candidates during the hiring process, make sure to use keyword phrases included in the job advertisement to increase your chances of being selected by the software used.

-The last thing you should do is to edit your letter.
+• Edit your letter: The last thing you should do is to edit your letter.
 Don’t send the letter without proofreading.
 Ensure your letter is free from spelling errors and that your grammar is as good as perfect.

 Final Thoughts